mchalso/FinalProjectRepo.jl/docs/part2.md

 ## Methods

 ### Spatial discretization
-The model domain was spatially discretized into square-shaped (dx = dy) elements, with edge lengths of approximately 0.08 meters.
-There are 512 elements in the x-direction, and 256 elements in the y-direction.
-The model was initially tested with smaller sized elements, and then elements were coarsened to the maximum size at which accuracy was acceptable, in order to reduce computational cost.
+The model domain was spatially discretized into a structured mesh of square-shaped elements.
+All elements are the same size, and spacing between elements is the same in both x and y directions (dx = dy).

 ### Temporal discretization
-The temporal discretization (dt) is adapated throughout the simulation based on the CFL condition.
-The timestep must be small enough so that information cannot travel greater than the distance between computational elements (dx), with additional reduction to ensure convergence in 2D modeling.
-The dt is adjusted at the beginning of each time step, based on the maximum velocity in the system.
+The temporal discretization is adapated throughout the simulation based on the CFL condition.
+The time step (dt) must be small enough so that information cannot travel greater than the distance between computational elements (dx).  dt is adjusted at the beginning of each time step, based on the maximum velocity in the system, and incorporating the standard factor of 4.1 to ensure stability in 2D modeling.
 The calculation of dt is shown here:

 ![equation-dt](http://www.sciweavers.org/download/Tex2Img_1640039918.jpg)